SeaQL/seaql.github.io/sea-orm-pro/docs/09-notification/04-worker.md

 ## Notification Queue and Worker

 Notification will be stored in the `sea_orm_notification` table and with a column named `sent` to indicate the notification has been sent or not.
-A background task will send all pending notification in sequence from old to new, the sourcecode is available at [sea-orm-notify/src/lib.rs](https://github.com/SeaQL/sea-orm-pro-plus/blob/bac0398e8c91a0f7ac72343425ddc551c5ddce1f/sea-orm-notify/src/lib.rs#L143).
+A background task will send all pending notification in sequence from old to new, the source code is available at [sea-orm-notify/src/lib.rs](https://github.com/SeaQL/sea-orm-pro-plus/blob/main/sea-orm-notify/src/lib.rs).

-The background task is invoked during the initialization of the loco-rs, [app.rs](https://github.com/SeaQL/sea-orm-pro-plus/blob/bac0398e8c91a0f7ac72343425ddc551c5ddce1f/src/app.rs#L47):
+The background task should be spawned during the initialization of the Loco app in [app.rs](https://github.com/SeaQL/sea-orm-pro-plus/blob/main/src/app.rs#L47):

 ```rust
 pub struct App;